Frank Belknap Long: 1960s

-In 1963 Arkham House published Long's novel The Horror from the Hills, a work partly incorporating Lovecraft's account of a dream Lovecraft had experienced.
+In 1963, Arkham House published Long's novel The Horror from the Hills, a work partly incorporating Lovecraft's account of a dream Lovecraft had experienced.
 This work introduced Long's alien entity Chaugnar Faugn into the Cthulhu Mythos cycle.

 1970s

-In 1972 Arkham House published The Rim of the Unknown, their second hardcover collection of Long's work - a volume focusing primarily on his science fiction short stories.
+In 1972, Arkham House published The Rim of the Unknown, their second hardcover collection of Long's work - a volume focusing primarily on his science fiction short stories.

 Long wrote nine modern Gothic novels, starting with So Dark a Heritage in 1966 which was published under his own name.
 The other eight were published as "Lyda Belknap Long", a combination of his wife's first name and his middle and surname.
 Seven of the nine were released in the 1970s.

 Illumination on Long's own life and work is provided by his extensive introduction to The Early Long (1975), a collection of his early stories.
 Further writing on his own life is found in his Autobiographical Memoir (Necronomicon Press, 1986).

 Long's book-length memoir of H. P. Lovecraft, Howard Phillips Lovecraft: Dreamer on the Nightside, was issued by Arkham House in 1975.
 It was written in haste as a result of Long's reading of L. Sprague de Camp's Lovecraft: A Biography (1975), which Long felt to be biased against Lovecraft.

 The grave of Frank Belknap Long in Woodlawn Cemetery.

-In 1977, Arkham House issued Long's hardcover poetry collection In Mayan Splendor, containing all the poems from A Man from Genoa and Other Poems (1924) and The Goblin Tower (1926).
+In 1977, Arkham House issued Long's hardcover poetry collection In Mayan Splendor, reprinting all the poems from A Man from Genoa and Other Poems (1926) and The Goblin Tower (1935), and adding a few others.
 He was recognized for his work in science-fiction with the First Fandom Hall of Fame Award in 1977.

 In 1978, he won the World Fantasy Award for Life Achievement at the 4th World Fantasy Convention.

 Later career: 1980s–1990s

 Long's literary output slowed down after 1977, with his gothic The Lemoyne Heritage.
 He published several scattered stories in the 1980s including the story chapbook "Rehearsal Night" (Pub: Thomas L. Owen,1981) and one episode in the round-robin sequence Ghor Kin-Slayer (Necronomicon Press, 1997).

-He and his wife lived in extreme poverty during the 1980s and 1990s in an apartment in Chelsea, Manhattan - a period documented in Peter Cannon's memoir Long Memories (1997).
+He and his wife lived in extreme poverty during the 1980s and 1990s in an apartment in Chelsea, Manhattan - a period documented in Peter Cannon's memoir Long Memories (1997) (expanded edition as Long memories and Other Writings.